ibnsultan/swap/README.md

 Result
  `18`

-in swap there is no pre-declaration of functional prototypes, therefore the use of functions have to be fully declared before they are executed.
+in swap there is no pre-declaration of functional prototypes as in languages like C++, therefore the use of functions have to be fully declared before they are called.

 **IMPORT**
 The import keyword is supplemented by the constant`lete` which literally means "bring", the import(`lete`) constant is used to import other files in to the main program file.

 The constant is followed by a string value which should contain the path to the imported file and this path must be provided as a suffix to the absolute path of the needed file